mcevoymicah/DND-Dice-Modifier/README.md

    character to file and have the option to do so or not.

 10. **Load Character:**
-    - As a user, when I start the application, I want to be given the option to load my character from file.
+    - As a user, when I start the application, I want to be given the option to load my character from file,